 Poor Tom’s Sydney Dry Gin

 Tucked into the backwood of Sydney's sprawling "beer triangle" is Poor Tom's Gin Hall.
-The only gin distillery among a map full of craft breweries, it's a welcome pitstop when you need a break from beer on your brewery crawl, and it's also home to some of the country's finest craft gin.
-Steeped with ten botanicals in Australian wheat spirit, you'll notice classic juniper as well as fresh green apple, native strawberry gum leaf and chamomile.
+The only gin distillery among a map full of craft breweries, it's a welcome pitstop when you need a break from beer.
+It's also home to some of the country's finest craft gin.
+Steeped with ten botanicals in Australian wheat spirit, you'll notice classic juniper as well as fresh green apple, native strawberry gum leaf, and chamomile.
 It's floral, a great beginner gin, and perfect for G&Ts or a dry martini.
 Shop it here.

 The Melbourne Gin Company Dry Gin

 Four Pillars Navy Strength Gin

 What is "navy strength," you ask?
 It doesn't really have anything to do with sailors, rather it's a marketing slogan coined in the 90s to help sell boozier spirits, and in 2021 it still holds true.
 So yep, this one is strong and intense—but finger limes and fresh ginger punch through for a fresh, clean taste.
 Smack your night into gear with a G&T or one of the very best, very potent, fix-anything-that-ails-you martini.
 Shop it here.

 Four Pillars Bloody Shiraz Gin

 Gins aren't usually a product of vintage—being infused with Shiraz grapes makes this one hell of a unique spirit.
 To make this ruby-red gin, grapes are destemmed and steeped in Four Pillars Rare Dry Gin in cool tanks that are stirred daily.
 Eight weeks later, the fruit is pressed and blended with more gin to bring up the alcohol content.
 We like to pour it over ice and savour the dense raspberry flavour, but the Four Pillars crew advise it also works in a Tom Collins.
 A contemporary gin made for the discerning gin-lover in 2021.
 Shop it here.

 Adelaide Hills Distillery X Something Wild Green Ant Gin